-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »There's one facet of President Barack Obama's jobs initiative that I keep coming back to: the one that would offer small businesses incentives for making their first employee hire.
+Opinions expressed by Entrepreneur contributors are their own.There's one facet of President Barack Obama's jobs initiative that I keep coming back to: the one that would offer small businesses incentives for making their first employee hire.
 The proposal is a 25 percent tax credit off the amount of salary of the hire.
 With $200 billion of the Troubled Asset Relief Program funds left over, the administration is now looking to divert that money and invest it in small-business stimulus.

 Given the state of the economy, I wonder: Would 25 percent be enough?

 Distressed at how small business continues to flounder rather than creating the jobs needed to drive us out of this recession, the credit sounds like a good idea.
 But I wonder if it's misplaced.

 So many of the startup entrepreneurs I've interviewed lately have spoken proudly of how they've avoided hiring employees by using contractors.
 In this era of oDesk, eLance and other virtual freelance-worker sites, it seems fewer businesses even dream of hiring an actual, full-on, full-time employee.
 Many pride themselves on using 20 or more contractors without breaking down and hiring one actual employee.